 My name is Mary, and I am a breast cancer survivor.
 I am sharing my story in the hope that it will help some of you.
 I was diagnosed in the Spring of 1996 at the age of 38, which turned our whole year upside down.
 I had no risk factors or family history of breast cancer.
-I have been married to my wonderful husband for thirty-two years and am the mother of two children - a son, who is an Electrical Engineer, and a daughter, who is a Registered Nurse.
+I have been married to my wonderful husband for thirty-six years and am the mother of two children - a son, who is an Electrical Engineer, and a daughter, who is a Registered Nurse.
 I have a Bachelor of Science in Nursing degree, with a working background in Medical/Surgical/Oncology.
 My hobbies include reading, volunteer work, boating, biking, and photography.
 As you can probably also guess, I love teddy bears!

 I first found a lump in the Spring of 1996 on the outer edge of my right breast.
 It did NOT show up on the mammogram or the sonogram, but was palpable - it felt like a small pea.
 My doctors and I believed it was fibrocystic tissue and were not too worried, but a biopsy was scheduled.
 I opted to have the lump removed instead of a needle biopsy, because it was also tender.
 (I know, everyone tells you that cancer doesn't hurt.
 Well, this is NOT true.)
 We were so sure it would be 'nothing' that my husband didn't come with me to the appointment, so I faced the news alone.
 The biopsy results were that it was an infiltrating ductal carcinoma.
 The actual tumor was only 0.5cm, but was encapsulated in fibrous tissue.
 It was both estrogen and progesterone receptor positive.
 I was completely speechless when my doctor told me this news (and felt like I'd been hit with a sledgehammer!).
 But I had to pull my thoughts together so that I could intelligently discuss my options.
 My doctor gave me some time to collect myself; then we discussed treatment plans.
 I was told I had the choice of a mastectomy or a lumpectomy with radiation therapy, and if the nodes were positive, I'd need chemotherapy, too.
 Since the tumor was so small and the outcome is the same with either procedure, I opted for the lumpectomy with radiation therapy.
 I then embarked on a journey to learn as much as I could about breast cancer, particularly of the type that I had.
 After the lumpectomy, during which they also removed eight lymph nodes, I received the further news that it was in two of the lymph nodes.
 (This made it a Stage II.)
 For whatever reason, this news did not upset me as much as the initial diagnosis did.
 (I guess I already knew deep down that it would be there.)